geekman/docker-centos-ipynb/README.md

 CentOS-based IPython Notebook
 ===============================
 **centos-ipynb** is a CentOS-based docker image that hosts an IPython Notebook instance.
-This *base* image forms the base of an IPython install, which can be built on to provide more functionality & bundled modules, such as for NLP.
+The root directory forms the base of an IPython install, which can be built on to provide more functionality & bundled modules, such as for NLP.
+The usable images are in the `img-base` and `img-nlp` directories.

 The instance comes with the following Python modules pre-installed: